Gets or sets a value indicating whether or not a thread is a background thread.

-The following code example contrasts the behavior of foreground and background threads.
-A foreground thread and a background thread are created.
-The foreground thread keeps the process running until it completes its while loop.
-After the foreground thread has finished, the process is terminated before the background thread has completed its while loop.
+The following example contrasts the behavior of foreground and background threads.
+It creates a foreground thread and a background thread.
+The foreground thread keeps the process running until completes its for loop and terminates.
+However, as the output from the example shows, because the foreground thread has finished execution, the process is terminated before the background thread has completed execution.

 Available since 1.1

 Available since 2.0